hydrodynamicstability/statquotes/README.md

   - Self-correction by design.  *Harvard Data Science Review*, 2.4.

+- "Computers have released us from having to teach the nitty-gritty of our analytic techniques.
+But this has mainly served to highlight the emperor's new clothes, namely the general lack of practical relevance of what we has been teaching."

+  - Andrew S. C. Ehrenberg (1990)

+  - A hope for the future of statistics:  MSOD.  *The American Statistician*, 44:  195-196.

 ## Statisticians, Physicists, and Social Science

 - "The best thing about being a statistician is that you get to play in everyone's backyard."